 The Department of Public Safety's primary goal is to keep the students, faculty, and staff safe.
 We are staffed 24 hours a day, 7 days a week, including holidays.
 So we are here to help you in any way at any time.
+MACU DPS utilizes the SafeZone application for students, faculty, and staff to notify and be notified of potential danger.
 Our trained, Oklahoma certified, police officers are equipped to investigate any suspicious or criminal activity that occurs on campus.
 Although we have the same powers as any police department in the state of Oklahoma, our goal at MACU PD is safety on campus.
 This is why I encourage you to report any suspicious activity.
 If you are a victim of a crime, whether it occurred on or off campus, I encourage you to report it to us.
 We will either investigate the crime or direct you to the proper authorities and jurisdiction.